Keep Your Banking Information Safe

 3. Shred documents that you no longer need.

-4. If you bank online, make sure your bank is using a secure, encrypted site (It's OK to ask what security features
+4. If you bank online, make sure your bank is using a secure, encrypted site (It's OK to ask what security features they employ).

 5. When using an ATM make sure no one can see the codes you enter.